withastro/astro/.changeset/heavy-seahorses-poke.md

 'astro': minor
 ---

-The Content Layer API introduced behind a flag in [4.14.0](https://github.com/withastro/astro/blob/main/packages/astro/CHANGELOG.md#4140) is now stable and ready for use.
+The Content Layer API introduced behind a flag in [4.14.0](https://github.com/withastro/astro/blob/main/packages/astro/CHANGELOG.md#4140) is now stable and ready for use in Astro v5.0.

 The new Content Layer API builds upon content collections, taking them beyond local files in `src/content/` and allowing you to fetch content from anywhere, including remote APIs.
 These new collections work alongside your existing content collections, and you can migrate them to the new API at your own pace.
 There are significant improvements to performance with large collections of local files.
 For more details, see [the Content Layer RFC](https://github.com/withastro/roadmap/blob/content-layer/proposals/0050-content-layer.md).